sardonrx/Susan-chip/README.md

 <h3 align="center">Software Engineer </h3>

 - 🌱Alpha Female
-- 👯 I’m looking to collaborate.
+- 👯 looking to collaborate.
 - 😄 Pronouns: Her/She
 - ⚡ Fun fact: Would probably be a lecturer if i wasn't coding.
 - 😄 Learner with curiousity.